Dana’s near death experience

 Nothing to hide anymore, which is why Dana decided to tell her story.
 The whole story.
 Maybe someone else with a drinking problem will read it and turn his or her life around before something drastic happens.

-I was just was so dumb and drunk all the time that I didn’t care.
+I was just so dumb and drunk all the time that I didn’t care.
 I only wanted to drink and be happy.
 I hope people can see that you can get past drinking.
 I just want them to know that there’s going to be a better day.
 You may have a really great day and it might backfire and you have a really bad day.
 You may feel like punching someone or something.
 It’s going to be a battle, but keep fighting.
 Things get better, the next day is going to be amazing.
 Just keep going forward.

 Dana’s mother is proud of her daughter’s progress and cautiously optimistic as she continues to recover from both illnesses — pneumonia and alcoholism.